vitojph/vitojph.github.io/misc/jd2014/slides.md

   - are users willing to translate into unknown languages?
   - competence in target language determines the success of the task?
-  - actual usage of CL facilities vs. subjects’ perception of usefulness
+  - actual usage of CL facilities vs. users' perception of usefulness

 --SUBSLIDE--